Frankie Avalon

 Francis Thomas Avallone (born September 18, 1940), known professionally as Frankie Avalon, is an American singer, actor and former teen idol.
 He had 31 charting U.S. Billboard singles from 1958 to late 1962, including number one hits, "Venus" in 1959 and "Why" in 1960.

-Avalon started appearing in films in the 1960s; he is well-known for having appeared in the Beach party films of this decade and for a supporting role in the 1978 musical film Grease, in which he sings the song "Beauty School Dropout".
+Avalon started appearing in films in the 1960s; he is well known for having appeared in the Beach party films of this decade and for supporting roles in the 1960 western The Alamo and in the 1978 musical film Grease.
+In the latter film, he sings the song "Beauty School Dropout".

-He also had a supporting role as Smitty, the youngest of the Alamo defenders and one of Davy Crockett's Tennesseans, in the 1960 American epic Western war film, The Alamo, which starred John Wayne, Richard Widmark, and Laurence Harvey in the lead roles.

 Early life and education

 Avalon was born in Philadelphia, Pennsylvania, the son of Italian-American parents Mary and Nicholas Avallone.
 His mother was originally from Sicily.
 His father was a butcher who was born in Philadelphia, whose father Francesco was from Salerno, in Campania, Italy, and whose mother was from Sicily.